What to Expect From Your California Employer When You’re Expecting

 What it is Important to Know

 You may be entitled to continued benefits during your leave.
-If you are eligible for leave under FMLA and CFRA, your employer must continue to provide you health insurance under its group plan on the same basis as it provides health insurance to active employees.
+If you are eligible for leave under FMLA and CFRA, your employer must continue to provide you with health insurance under its group plan on the same basis as it provides health insurance to active employees.
 During baby bonding leave, you are entitled to accrual of seniority and to participate in employee benefit plans, including life, short-term or long-term disability or accident insurance, pension and retirement plans, and supplemental unemployment benefit plans to the same extent and under the same conditions as would apply to any other leave granted by your employer for any reason other than FMLA/CFRA leave.

 California employees may qualify for six weeks of paid leave.
 Your employer is not required to pay you during your baby bonding leave, so unless your employer has a generous leave policy, your leave is unlikely to be paid in full.
 From an international perspective, the United States is an extreme outlier in that it does not provide for any paid family leave for baby bonding.
 California employees are better off than many U.S. employees because of a state program called Family Temporary Disability Insurance (FTDI) or Paid Family Leave (PFL).
 FTDI pays 55% of your salary, up to $1,075 per week in 2014, for the first six weeks after your baby’s birth.